Nexedi/jio/docs/sphinx/source/manage_documents.rst

 How to manage documents?
 ========================

-JIO is mapped after the CouchDB API and extends it to provide unified, scalable and high performance access via Javascript to a wide variety of different storage backends.
+JIO is mapped after the CouchDB API and extends them to provide unified, scalable and high performance access via Javascript to a wide variety of different storage backends.

-If you are unfamiliar with Apache `CouchDB <http://couchdb.apache.org/>`_: it is a scalable, fault-tolerant, and schema-free document-oriented database.
+If you are unfamiliar with `Apache CouchDB <http://couchdb.apache.org/>`_: it is a scalable, fault-tolerant, and schema-free document-oriented database.
-It's used in large and small organizations for a variety of applications where traditional SQL databases aren't the best solution for the problem at hand.
+It is used in large and small organizations for a variety of applications where traditional SQL databases are not the best solution for the problem at hand.
-CouchDB provides a RESTful HTTP/JSON API accessible from many programming libraries and tools (like 'curl' or 'Pouchdb') and has it's own conflict management system.
+CouchDB provides a RESTful HTTP/JSON API accessible by many programming libraries and tools (like `curl <http://curl.haxx.se/>`_ or `Pouchdb <http://pouchdb.com/>`_) and has its own conflict management system.

 What is a document?
 -------------------

-A document an association with metadata and attachment(s).
-The metadata are the properties of the document and the attachments are the binaries of the content of the document.
+A document is an association of metadata and attachment(s).
+The metadata is the set of properties of the document and the attachments are the binaries of the content of the document.

-In jIO, metadata are just a dictionnary with keys and values (JSON object), and attachments are just simple strings.
+In jIO, metadata is just a dictionnary with keys and values (JSON object), and attachments are just simple strings.

 .. code-block:: javascript